salesforce-heroku-workshops/enterprise-java-developer/index.md

 1. Select `Load SSH Key`
 2. Locate the public key on your file system
 3. Select `Ok`
+4. Select `Add` to add the SSH key to your Heroku account

 To create a new SSH key: